untoldengine/UntoldEngine/docs/Architecture/tilebasedstreaming.md

 - **`MemoryBudgetManager`** tracks geometry and texture GPU bytes against per-platform budgets (probed at startup).
 - Before dispatching any tile load, the system checks `shouldEvictGeometry()`.
 If true, it runs `TextureStreamingSystem.shedTextureMemory` and `evictLRU` (capped at 8 evictions) before attempting a tile parse.
 This prevents a tile's multi-MB commit from pushing RAM over budget.
-- **LRU eviction** scores loaded streaming entities by camera distance × `evictionDistanceWeight` + GPU size × `evictionSizeWeight`.
+- **LRU eviction** scores loaded OCC streaming entities by camera distance × `evictionDistanceWeight` + GPU size × `evictionSizeWeight`.
 Entities within `visibleEvictionProtectionRadius` (30 m) are protected.
+- **Tile geometry eviction** (`evictTileGeometry`) runs after OCC eviction if geometry pressure remains high.
+It can evict full-load tiles, HLODs, and per-tile LODs that are outside their tile `streamingRadius`; parsed full tiles are protected until `minimumParsedTileResidentSeconds` elapses.
 - **OS memory pressure** callbacks (`DispatchSource.makeMemoryPressureSource`) set a flag; eviction is deferred to the next `update()` tick to stay single-threaded.
 - **`tripleVisibleEntities.clearAll()`** — called in `finalizePendingDestroys()` to clear all triple-buffer slots so the renderer does not read stale entity IDs after a scene reload.

-### `evictLRU` limitation with full-load tile geometry
+### Full-load tile geometry eviction

 `evictLRU` targets `loadedStreamingEntities` — the set of OCC mesh stubs (entities with `StreamingComponent`).
 Full-load tile geometry lives on `RenderComponent` entities created by the `fullLoad` path of `setEntityMeshAsync` and is **not** in `loadedStreamingEntities`.
-This means:

-- `MemoryBudgetManager.shouldEvictGeometry()` correctly reports that memory is in use.
-- `evictLRU` runs but frees nothing from those tiles.
-- `shouldEvictGeometry()` stays true.
-- The tile load loop's `guard !shouldEvictGeometry() else { break }` fires and **no new tiles load**.

-The only mechanism that can free full-load tile GPU memory is the **tile unload pass** calling `unloadTile()`.
-That pass has a 3-second grace period and a `maxTileUnloadsPerUpdate = 2` cap.
-For a 200-tile scene, full cleanup takes 10+ seconds after the camera moves away.
+The current runtime follows `evictLRU` with `evictTileGeometry(...)` when geometry pressure remains high.
+This second-stage pass reaches full-load tiles, HLODs, and per-tile LODs, sorted farthest first.
+It protects a tile while the camera is inside that tile's own `streamingRadius`, because that tile would otherwise be re-dispatched immediately on the next streaming tick.

+Parsed full tiles also use `minimumParsedTileResidentSeconds` (default 8 s) as a dwell floor before memory-pressure eviction can tear them down.
+This prevents large floor or facade tiles from appearing briefly and disappearing again while the camera settles near a streaming boundary.

 ### `forceUnloadAllParsedTiles()` — explicit session transition

-When an app transitions between "active" and "inspection/calibration" modes (e.g. scaling a tiled scene down to miniature for placement), the previous session's tiles must be explicitly freed before the next full-scale session loads new tiles.
-Without an explicit unload, the memory budget deadlock described above stalls the new session for 10+ seconds.
+When an app transitions between "active" and "inspection/calibration" modes (e.g. scaling a tiled scene down to miniature for placement), explicitly freeing the previous session's tiles avoids waiting for distance-based unloads, grace periods, per-tick caps, and dwell guards before the next full-scale session loads new tiles.

 ```swift
 GeometryStreamingSystem.shared.forceUnloadAllParsedTiles()